oroinc/documentation/backend/emails/index.rst

 Emails
 ======

+Once the ORO application is installed, you can access it at the following link

 .. index::
-    single: E-Mails
+    single: Emails

 Email Templates
 ---------------

-Communicating with customers is an important part of every business.
+Communicating with customers is an integral part of every business.
 In OroPlatform, an email address is represented by the ``Oro\Bundle\EmailBundle\Entity\EmailAddress`` class.

-When creating emails, your may reuse the text that is frequently sent for a certain purpose.
+When creating emails, you can reuse frequently sent text.
 For this, they can create templates and reuse them as needed.
-Besides letting the users create and manage templates through the UI, every bundle can provide their own email templates.
+In addition to enabling the users to create and manage templates through the UI, every bundle can provide its own email templates.

-Providing e-mail templates is nothing more than creating Twig templates for the desired format (namely HTML or plaintext) in which you can use some pre-defined placeholders to define template metadata.
+To provide mail templates, create Twig templates for the desired format (namely HTML or plaintext) in which you can use pre-defined placeholders to define template metadata.
 Then you create a data fixture that implements the ``AbstractEmailFixture`` class.
-This class provides a ``getEmailsDir()`` method which should return the path of the directory that contains your templates:
+This class provides a ``getEmailsDir()`` method, which should return the path of the directory that contains your templates:

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Migrations/Data/ORM/EmailTemplatesFixture.php

     namespace Acme\Bundle\DemoBundle\Migrations\Data\ORM;